sebastien/appenv/README.md

 ```

 *appenv* is a shell utility supporting *bash* and *fish* that allows you
 to update your shell environment on a per-application basis.
-It is similar in functionality
+It is similar in spirit
-to tools such as [`autoenv`](https://github.com/kennethreitz/autoenv) or [`direnv`](http://direnv.net/), the main difference being that `appenv` is
+to tools such as [`autoenv`](https://github.com/kennethreitz/autoenv) or [`direnv`](http://direnv.net/), and offers
-more portable (and has a slightly different feature set).
+the following features:

+- supports per-user (`~/.appenv/`) and per-directory (`.appenv`) environments
+- init-style auto-loading of `~/.appenv/auto-NNN-*.appenv.sh` files
+- easily portable to other shells (zsh, tcsh, xonsh, etc)
+- nice API to set/append/prepend values to environment variables

 ```
 $ mkdir dir ; echo "export PATH=`pwd`/dir" > dir/.appenv